Nacrow/zendesk_code_challenge/README.md

 This application will load or reload all tickets in a list when the user requests to display all tickets.
 Tickets will be listed with a number at the beginning of the line.
 Long subject (more than 60) will be abbreviated automatically.

+The application will print a message when every 100 tickets are loaded.

 Enter `menu` -> `1` to display all tickets.

 output Example: